 Pay Your Parent Fees

-You are required to pay a portion of your child care costs.
+If your family has income and you're eligible for CCCAP, you may be responsible for paying a portion of your child care costs to your child care provider each month.
 The amount paid is based on your gross income, the number of people in your household, and the number of children in care.

 The parent fee covers the amount of care agreed upon between you and the county department of human/social services.
-This amount is shown on your Child Care Assistance Program Authorization Eligibility Notice.
+The amount is shown on your Child Care Assistance Program Authorization Eligibility Notice.

 Moving From One County to Another